zontasticality/ping-llm/main.typ

 - 20 transformer decoder layers with multi-head self-attention (around 10 heads of width 64) and MLP blocks of width roughly 2048 (a ~3.2× expansion over the embedding size).
 - A context window of 1024 tokens, which corresponds to roughly 60–70 IPv4 measurements or 40–50 mixed IPv4/IPv6 measurements per sequence under the tokenization scheme described below.

-This design intentionally favors depth over extreme width and uses a smaller-than-usual MLP ratio so that the model learns general routing and topology rules instead of memorizing individual (src, dst, time) triples.
+This design intentionally favors depth over width and uses a smaller-than-usual MLP ratio so that the model learns general routing and topology rules instead of memorizing individual (src, dst, time) triples.

 === Data

-The data to be trained on is roughly 100M measurements directly downloaded and parsed from the RIPE Atlas project's 'daily dumps' page. @ripe_atlas_daily_dumps
+The data to be trained on is roughly 200M measurements directly downloaded and parsed from the RIPE Atlas project's 'daily dumps' page split 90/10 into train/test sets. @ripe_atlas_daily_dumps

 The RIPE Atlas is a project that contains tens of thousands of 'anchor' nodes running on high-capacity networks that regularly ping each other as well as satisfy requests to ping other locations on the internet, acting as a public tool for internet testing and measurement.